husain24524/husain24524.github.io/ajsn/images/additions.md

 add a help button to navbar which when clicked, creates an error event in GA, and provides email to contact for help

+create new html for modal, or try to simplify modal

+improve cookie experience

+move trr to script.js
+move gtag to scriptjs

+add catch for undefined tr

+improve alert message

+create multiple modals